XtremeOwnage/Web/docs/blog/posts/Technology/2024/2024-07-15-Unifi-Layer-3.md

 ## How DOES Unifi's "Layer 3" work?

-When you use Unifi gear, without layer 3 switches, with everything connected to your gateway, Your **layer 3** network will use a star topology.
+When you use Unifi, It will form a star topology network.

-!!! info
-    Just because you have a bunch of layer 2 switches, does not change this.

-    The keyword, in bold, is LAYER 3 topology.
-NOT physical, or layer 2 topology.
+This- does not change regardless of the number of layer 2 switches in your deployment.

 ![alt text](./assets-unifi-layer3/star-topology.png)